bmarsh9/gapps/README.md

 Discord: https://discord.gg/9unhWAqadg

 ### New Features :snowflake:
-- CMMC framework has been added!
+- CMMC and ISO27001 have been added!
 - Total revamp of the UI
 - Multi-tenancy is now supported!